Old Crow Medicine Show: Grand Ole Opry

 The group made their Grand Ole Opry debut at the Ryman Auditorium, "The Mother Church of Country Music", in January 2001.
-Given just four minutes on stage, they played "Tear It Down" — a "singing jug-band romp about punishing infidelity" — and received a "rare first-time-out standing ovation, and a call for an encore."
+Given just four minutes on stage, they played "Tear It Down", a "singing jug-band romp about punishing infidelity", and received a "rare first-time-out standing ovation, and a call for an encore."
 Old Crow began a tradition of appearing for an annual New Year's Eve show in 2009.
-A second show was added December 30 each year due to popularity.
+A second show was added December 30 of each year due to popularity.
 The Rolling Stone commented: "Ketch Secor dazzled the Ryman Auditorium audience with his vaudeville banter, fiddle playing, and some harmonica magic."
-Sirius XM’s Outlaw Country station broadcast the 2020 New Year’s Eve concert live.
+SiriusXM’s Outlaw Country station broadcast the 2020 New Year’s Eve concert live.

 In August 2013, Stuart unexpectedly appeared onstage at the Ohio Theatre in Cleveland, where the group was performing, to invite them to become official members of the Opry.
 They were formally inducted at a special ceremony at the Grand Ole Opry House in Nashville, September 17, 2013.
 In 2020, the group released three tracks that all referenced contemporary events: "Nashville Rising," written after Nashville's Super Tuesday tornadoes and directly benefiting relief efforts; "Quarantined", a tongue-in-cheek, classic country-inspired number about not being able to kiss your lover while quarantined; and "Pray For America," which was commissioned by NPR as an inspirational piece for listeners coming out of COVID.
 They appeared on a duet with Keb' Mo' titled "The Medicine Man" as well as teaming up with filmmaker Julia Golonka to create a video for the 2008 track "Motel In Memphis" raising funds for Nashville's community-based grassroots organization Gideon's Army.

-Later that year, Old Crow Medicine Show purchased a building in Nashville that has since been dubbed the band's "Hartland Studio," where they record new music and produce their "Hartland Hootenanny" live-stream variety shows.
+Later in 2008, Old Crow Medicine Show purchased a building in Nashville which has been dubbed the band's "Hartland Studio," where they record new music and produce their "Hartland Hootenanny" live-stream variety shows.